 Since we are getting to know each other, let me tell you about my life: I have a full-time job, I am a busy mother of three young kids, a wife to an Oklahoma born meat and potatoes lumberjack type, and I love food.
 I have struggled with weight in the past and I am just like you!
 I try to create healthy meals and I work hard to make my family’s health a priority.
 However, I would not survive without Chick-fil-a.

-If you have made your way here, you know that I am a dietitian (lol, obviously).
+If you have made your way here, you also know that I am a dietitian (lol, obviously).
 I have a graduate degree in dietetics and an undergraduate degree in exercise science, and over 15 years of experience seeing patients.
 I’ve focused on diabetes for many years, but have become much more interested in the prevention and wellness aspect of nutrition recently.
 The Dietitian Diet blog was born out of frustration with the “diet” world, and a lack of websites with good nutrition information.

-This site has been a labor of love.
+In closing, this site has been a labor of love.
 It probably took longer than it should have.
 And let me say, it’s not perfect.
 I hesitated to even put this out here due to all the reasons most people don’t: fear of failure, embarrassment, and internet trolls!
 What if someone hates this?
 What if it doesn’t work?
 What if people are mean to me?
 What if I actually don’t know what I’m talking about?
 The horror!
 But, alas, I decided to be brave and do what I love doing, which is helping others make creating meals less daunting and learn how to nourish with food!

 Thanks for reading and please get in touch.